 - demonstrate knowledge of the different components of the computer, an information system and programming languages and their uses.
 The student will also have acquired knowledge of the utilization and use of spread sheets.
-The student will have knowledge of spread sheets, which includes tables, computations, transfer of data between different applications and application environments, functions and graphs to process and present data; - demonstrate the ability to solve problems by analysing and implementing structured programming

-- techniques, data manipulation and data representation, event-driven applications in the spread sheet developments environment: - proof insight into the ethical issues of the broader IT-world and be aware of the risks and dangers that challenge the IT-world; - demonstrate a communication skill in writing a report after a project is completed.
+The student will have knowledge of spread sheets, which includes tables, computations, transfer of data between different applications and application environments, functions and graphs to process and present data; - demonstrate the ability to solve problems by analysing and implementing structured programming techniques, data manipulation and data representation, event-driven applications in the spread sheet developments environment; - proof insight into the ethical issues of the broader IT-world and be aware of the risks and dangers that challenge the IT-world; - demonstrate a communication skill in writing a report after a project is completed demonstrate a communication citim in maing a report after a project to complete at Method of delivery: Full-time Assessment modes: Summative: 1 x 3 hour examination; weight - 50 This is a guideline and can change.